rehierl/node-tree-outliner/2-tree-of-nodes/2-1-node-sequence.md

 * `s2` begins after `s1` has ended, if `s2` is right subsequent to `s1`
 * "left" is the default perspective - i.e. in that context, "strictly subsequent" is equivalent to "strictly left subsequent"

+Note that, as before, the involved sequences have to be non-empty sequences.
+In order to allow similar statements with regards to empty sequences, further information would have to be included (e.g. with regards to the defining nodes of the corresponding sequences).

 ### left subsequent